taviso/dbusmap/README.md

 ...
 ```

-The name will either be it's well known name, or if it begines with ':' that's
+The name will either be its well known name, or if it begins with ':' that's
-a unique name assigned by dbus.
+a unique name assigned by D-Bus.
 If a well-known name is unprotected and you have
 enabled probes (see below), a ! appears after the name.
 This means that you
 have permission to take over the name.